awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_innodb_buffer_pool_dump_now.md

 # mysql\.rds\_innodb\_buffer\_pool\_dump\_now<a name="mysql_rds_innodb_buffer_pool_dump_now"></a>

 Dumps the current state of the buffer pool to disk\.
-For more information, see [InnoDB Cache Warming](CHAP_MySQL.md#MySQL.Concepts.InnoDBCacheWarming)\.
+For more information, see [InnoDB cache warming](CHAP_MySQL.md#MySQL.Concepts.InnoDBCacheWarming)\.

 ## Syntax<a name="mysql_rds_innodb_buffer_pool_dump_now-syntax"></a>